djudd/human-name-py/README.md

 Then, fork this repo (`djudd/human-name-py`), replace `libhuman_name.so` with the file from `human-name/target/release`, and run `bundle exec rake` to ensure the specs are passing.

+# Alternatives

+You might also consider using the pure-Python [nameparser](https://github.com/derek73/python-nameparser).
+Parsing performance is just about identical; the advantage we gain from the Rust implementation we surrender in the overhead of the ctypes interface.

+`humanname` _does_ offer significantly more sophisticated comparison logic, which understands how initials relate to names, can in many cases handle nicknames and transliteration intelligently, etc.